Comparison of temples (LDS Church): List of temples

 Note: Numbering of temples announced or under construction is tentative pending the dedication of the temple.

-Location and Statistics
+Location and statistics

 The following table is a comparison table listing location and statistics for each temple.

-Milestones and Design
+Milestones and design

 The following table is a comparison table listing significant milestones for each temple and their design characteristics.
 The person officiating in each milestone and design is also listed.

 Rededications

-The following table temples that has been rededicated since their original dedication.
+The following table lists temples that have been rededicated after their original dedication.
 The corresponding open house as well as the person officiating in each dedication is also listed.